Is Hemp Oil The Same As CBD Oil

 CBD works by stimulating the endocannabinoid system – a biological structure common in all vertebrates.
-This system helps maintain homeostasis, the human body’s natural balance of physical and chemical systems when responding to various physiological conditions.
+This system helps maintain homeostasis, the human body’s natural balance of physical and chemical systems.

 Within the endocannabinoid system, CBD molecules attach to CB2 cannabinoid receptors that are connected to the peripheral nervous system (PNS).
 The PNS includes various organs and systems, such as the immune system, muscles, skin, and limbs.

-CBD is typically the active ingredient in CBD oil.
-Still, depending on which CBD oil you’re using – either broad spectrum, full spectrum, or CBD isolate – it may contain other cannabinoids that work synergistically with CBD, boosting its effectiveness.
+CBD is typically the most prominent ingredient in CBD oil.
+Still, depending on which CBD oil you’re using – either broad spectrum, full spectrum, or CBD isolate – it may contain other cannabinoids that work synergistically with CBD, boosting its potency.

 How Is CBD Oil Made?